oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn02.md

 Figure 3-1 provides a high-level view of the the components of JADN type definitions that will be described in this section.
 JADN provides *primitive*, *compound*, and *union* core data types that can be refined using type and field options (field options only apply to compound and union types).
-JADN can also be represented in multiple formats, both textual and graphical, and automated tooling can transform a JADN model between the different representations without loss of information.
-The Native JADN representation as JSON data is authoritative, but each representation has advantages.

 ###### Figure 3-1 -- JADN Type Definition Components
 ![Figure 3-1 -- JADN Concepts](images/JADN-Type-Definitions.drawio.png)